bovem/bovem.github.io/content/posts/dsa/top-k-frequent/index.md

 author: "Avnish"
 title: "Finding Most Frequent Elements in an Array"
 date: "2023-10-26"
-description: "Implementing a topKFrequent(inputArray, k) function that takes an array of integers and a value k as inputs and returns top k most frequent elements."
+description: "Implementing a topKFrequent(nums, k) function that takes an array of integers and a value k as inputs and returns top k most frequent elements."
 tags:
   [
     "data-structures",